 Remember that while it’s called “digital” transformation, everything you do in your business goes back to human relationships.

+When designing your app, make it easy enough for Shan's mom to use.
 You’re not building an application that will do XYZ to deliver XYZ results.
-You’re creating humane experiences for humans—both your employees, and your customers.
+You’re creating humane experiences for humans, both your employees, and your customers.
 Understand what your customers and employees want so that you can humanize and simplify the complexity of your organization for them.